mattbierner/blog.mattbierner.com/_posts/2014-11-23-user-defined-operators-in-a-dynamic-scripting-language.md

 ## Prefix Precedence

 A vanilla Javascript parser knows the precedences of all Javascript operators.
 Essentially, it can lookup operator metadata in a table with the operator symbol as the key.
-To add support for user defined operators, instead of a direct key lookup, we simply extend the parser to use a mapping function, one that maps user defined operator symbols to some a standardized set of operator metadata entries defined by the language specification.
+To add support for user defined operators, instead of a direct key lookup, we simply extend the parser to use a mapping function, one that maps user defined operator symbols to a standardized set of operator metadata entries defined by the language specification.

 [OCaml][ocaml] is one language that uses this mapping approach.
 The language specifies precedence and associativity metadata for a small set of builtin symbols, and determines the precedence and associativity of user defined operator by matching the prefix of the custom operator against the set of builtin operator symbols.
 [F#][f#] takes a similar approach, as does Khepri.